debrouwere/google-analytics/README.rst

 API.
 It is written in Python but there's also a full-featured command-line interface.

-(The goal is for the command-line interface to have feature parity with the Python interface.
-We're working on it.)

 -  **Authentication.** OAuth2 is a bit of a pain and we've made it easier, both for interactive use and for `server applications <https://github.com/debrouwere/google-analytics/blob/master/examples/server.py>`__.